apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut.md

 ## Preliminaries
 PDF/A-3 file formats can deliver human-readable metrological documents (i.e., PDF reader software can display the document) with digital files embedded.
-So, PDF/A formats could be used by calibration laboratories to tailor reports to the needs of their customers.
+So, calibration laboratories could tailor reports to the needs of their customers using PDF/A documents.

 The suggestion to use PDF/A-3 formats for reporting metrological data was first made by [METAS](https://doi.org/10.1016/j.measen.2021.100282){:target="_blank"}.
 They made a proof-of-concept package available on [github](https://github.com/metas-ch/metas-ecertificate){:target="_blank"}, which uses open-source tools to create PDF/A files---the LaTeX system for typesetting documents.